BIMI - Aviation Ministries

-Having personally visited the Randy Alderman Family in Togo, West Africa Don Arnold can tell first hand that missionary pilots like Randy are special people.
-They are special because not only do they have a genuine love for the people they serve but they also have a love for aviation.
-The Cessna U206, which Randy flies some 400 hours a year with its powerful 300-horse power engine, huge oversize tires, six seats and long range fuel tanks is the ideal airplane for the task.
+Aviation ministries open whole new areas to the preaching ministry of our missionaries.
+BIMI missionaries using aviation, as servants of God, are soul winners but also men who are capable of handling the task of operating the plane in and out of the very short jungle airstrips.
+The task of missionary flying is very demanding.
+Having personally visited the Randy Alderman Family in Togo, West Africa, Don Arnold can tell first hand that missionary pilots like Randy are special people.
+Special because they have a genuine love for the people they serve but also for aviation.
+The Cessna U206, which Randy flies some 400 hours a year, with its powerful 300 horse power engine, huge oversize tires, six seats and long range fuel tanks, is the ideal airplane for the task.
 The STOL kit (short takeoff and landing) is a welcome modification.
-Though God has blessed with wonderful equipment, it is still the man of God and his message of salvation through faith in the LORD JESUS CHRIST that makes the plane the valuable tool it is to give wings to the Gospel.
-The demands of flying on the mission field are many, but every effort is worthwhile when another soul is saved, another church planted or another life saved through an emergency medical flight.
-The airplane is vital to Randy’s ministry.
+Though God has blessed with wonderful equipment it is still the man of God and his message of salvation through faith in the LORD JESUS CHRIST that makes the plane the valuable tool it is.

-Evangelism and Church-planting
+Evangelism and Church-Planting

 At BIMI we recognize there are good aviation organizations that exist to provide “air taxi” service for the missionaries serving in places beyond the reach of conventional means of transportation.
 We thank God for them and have benefited greatly from their service.
 BIMI Aviation Ministries does not intend to compete with these organizations.
 Our objectives are evangelism and the establishment of indigenous churches.
 Because the ministry of the Word is the first calling of our aviation personnel, they can partner effectively with the national evangelists, church planters and other BIMI missionaries in the preaching ministry.
 At times the pilot’s ministry is one of assistance.
 At other times he is directly involved in the matter of preaching and teaching with the results being souls saved and national churches established.